0suu/SwitchBotController/README_en.md

 ## Security Notes
 - API Token and Secret Key are stored using `electron-store`.
-  By default these values are not encrypted and can be read by the local OS user.
+  These values are not encrypted and can be read by the local OS user.
-- For production distribution, consider:
-  - Setting an `encryptionKey` in `src/main/main.ts`, or
-  - Using a platform-specific secure storage mechanism (e.g., OS keychain).

 Handle and distribute builds with the same level of care as any application that stores API credentials.